panzerdp/dmitripavlutin.com/content/posts/164-interface-vs-implementation/index.md

 In the example above `ListRenderer` can sort the names ascending or descending.
 What kind of sorting is used depends on the `ascending` parameter.

-While such an approach works for the short time ahead, you can clealry see how complex becomes `ListRenderer`.
+While such an approach works for the short time ahead, you can see how complex becomes `ListRenderer`.
 The rendering logic becomes bloated with the sorting implementation details.

 What if later you'd like to add more sorting implementations?
 If proceeding the same way by adding the new sorting implementations directly into `ListRenderer`, the class will soon become hard to understand, modify and maintain.

 How to design the code for the cases when implementations change?
-Welcome *programming to an interface*.
+Welcome, *programming to an interface*.

 ## 3. Programming to an interface